Blanks History, Family Crest & Coats of Arms

 The surname Blanks was first found in Northamptonshire at Peterborough Castle where Blanche of England, LG (1392–1409), also known as Blanche of Lancaster, was an English princess of the House of Lancaster.
 She was the sixth of the seven children born during the marriage of Prince Henry of Lancaster and his wife.
 Her brother, Henry of Monmouth would later become King Henry V of England.

-Important Dates for the Blanks family
+Early History of the Blanks family

 This web page shows only a small excerpt of our Blanks research.
 Another 106 words (8 lines of text) covering the years 150 and 1503 are included under the topic Early Blanks History in all our PDF Extended History products and printed products wherever possible.